 El Paso, TX 79998-1282

 A retroactive denial is the reversal of a previously paid claim, where you become responsible for payment.
-You will not be subject to retroactive denials as MetLife Dental does not retroactively deny claims.
+You won’t be subject to retroactive denials as MetLife Dental doesn’t retroactively deny claims.

 For group dental insurance, we receive the premium from the group employer and not from the individual member.
-Therefore, if you require a refund of a premium overpayment, please contact your employer.
+Therefore, if you need a refund of a premium overpayment, please contact your employer.

-The Explanation of Benefits (EOB) is a document we send to you after we have reviewed your dental claim(s), which shows how we determined your benefits.
-The EOB begins with a claim summary, which provides an overview of your claim including the dentist’s submitted charges and the amount we paid you or the dentist.
-The EOB also provides an overview of your plan and gives you the status of important plan features, such as how much has been paid to date and remaining balances for your deductible or plan maximum.
-Additionally, the EOB includes information about your right to appeal our benefits decision.
+The Explanation of Benefits (EOB) is a document we send to you after we’ve reviewed your dental claim(s), which shows how we determined your benefits.
+The EOB begins with a claim summary, providing an overview of your claim including the dentist’s submitted charges and the amount we paid you or the dentist.
+There’s also an overview of your plan and the status of important plan features, such as how much has been paid to date and remaining balances for your deductible or plan maximum.
+Plus, the EOB includes information about your right to appeal our benefits decision.
 We have posted a sample EOB Guide for your review.
 Visit www.metlife.com/dental and select "Download the Plan Participant EOB Guide."